simon-weber/analytics-gpc-site/index.md

 ---
 ---

-Analytics is a Chrome Extension that makes sense of your Google merchant data.
+Analytics is a Chrome Extension that makes sense of your Google Payments Center data.
 It can answer questions like:

 * what's my monthly run rate over time?